MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-on-premises-sql-server-database.md

 -   Use [Partition and Sample](partition-and-sample.md) to separate the dataset by criteria, or get the top *n* rows.

-##  <a name="TechnicalNotes"></a> Technical Notes
+##  <a name="TechnicalNotes"></a> Technical notes

- This section contains some advanced configuration options and answers to commonly asked questions.
+This section contains implementation details, tips, and answers to frequently asked questions.

+### Common questions

--   **How can I filter data as it is being read from the source?**
+#### Can I filter data as it is being read from the source?

-     The [Import Data](import-data.md) module does not support filtering as data is being read.
+The [Import Data](import-data.md) module itself does not support filtering as data is being read.
 We recommend that you create a view or define a query that generates only the rows you need.

 > [!NOTE]
 >  If you find that you have loaded more data than you need, you can overwrite the cached dataset by reading a new dataset, and saving it with the same name as the older, larger data.

--   **Why do I get an error message similar to “Type Decimal is not supported”?**
+#### Why do I get the error, “Type Decimal is not supported”?

 When reading data from a SQL database, you might encounter an error message reporting an unsupported data type.

 If the data you get from the SQL database includes data types that are not supported in Azure Machine Learning, you should cast or convert the decimals to a supported data type before reading the data.
 The reason is that [Import Data](import-data.md) cannot automatically perform any conversions that would result in a loss of precision.

-     For more information about supported data types, see [Module Data Types](machine-learning-module-data-types.md).

--   **Why are some characters not displayed correctly?**
+#### Why are some characters not displayed correctly?

 Azure Machine Learning supports the UTF-8 encoding.
 If string columns in your database use a different encoding, the characters might not be imported correctly.

-     One option is to export the data to a CSV  file in Azure storage, and use the option **CSV with encoding** to specify parameters for custom delimiters, the code page, and so forth.
+One option for preserving these characters is to export the data to a CSV  file in Azure storage, and use the option **CSV with encoding** to specify parameters for custom delimiters, the code page, and so forth.

--   **I have set up a Data Management Gateway on my on-premises server.
-Can I share the same gateway between workspaces?**
+#### I set up a Data Management Gateway on my on-premises server.
+Can I share the same gateway between workspaces?

+No. You must create a separate gateway for each workspace.

-     While you can set up multiple Data Management Gateways in a single workspace (for example, one each for development, testing, production, *etc.*), a gateway can’t be shared across workspaces.
-You will need a separate gateway for each workspace.
+While you can set up multiple Data Management Gateways in a single workspace (for example, one each for development, testing, production, etc.), a gateway can’t be shared across workspaces.

--   **I have set up a Data Management Gateway on my on-premises server that I use for Power BI / Azure Data Factory.
-Can I use the same gateway for Machine Learning?**
+#### I have set up a Data Management Gateway on my on-premises server that I use for Power BI or Azure Data Factory.
+Can I use the same gateway for Azure Machine Learning?

-     Machine Learning requires a separate Data Management Gateway.
-If you already have a gateway that's being used for Power BI or Azure Data Factory, then you need a separate server where a gateway for Machine Learning is installed.
+Each service requires a separate Data Management Gateway.
+If you already have a gateway that's being used for Power BI or Azure Data Factory, you must set up a separate server and install a gateway for machine learning.

 You can't install multiple gateways on a single server.

--   **I want to be able to export data to my on-premises SQL server.
-Can I use the gateway with the [Export Data](export-data.md) module to write data to my on-premises SQL server?**?
+#### I want to be able to export data to my on-premises SQL server.
+Can I use the gateway with the [Export Data](export-data.md) module to write data to my on-premises SQL server?

 Currently, Azure Machine Learning only supports importing data.
 We're evaluating whether you'll be able to write to your on-premises database in the future.
 In the meantime, you can use Azure Data Factory to copy data from the cloud to your on-premises database.

--   **I have a data source that is not Microsoft SQL Server (Oracle, Teradata, *etc.*).
-Can I read the data in Azure Machine Learning using the on-premises option in the [Import Data](import-data.md) module?**
+#### I have a data source that is not Microsoft SQL Server (Oracle, Teradata, etc.).
+Can I read the data in Azure Machine Learning using the on-premises option in the [Import Data](import-data.md) module?

 Currently the Azure Machine Learning [Import Data](import-data.md) module supports only Microsoft SQL Server.

-You can use Azure Data Factory to copy your on-premises data into cloud storage such as Azure Blob Storage or Azure Database, and then use your cloud data source in the [Import Data](import-data.md) module.
+As a workaround, you can use Azure Data Factory to copy your on-premises data into cloud storage such as Azure Blob Storage or Azure Database, and then use your cloud data source in the [Import Data](import-data.md) module.

-##  <a name="parameters"></a> Module Parameters
+##  <a name="parameters"></a> Module parameters

 |Name|Range|Type|Default|Description|
 |----------|-----------|----------|-------------|-----------------|